Improve Employee Engagement in 7 Simple Steps

 David MacLeod1

-Business leaders need to drive engagement as part of their company’s culture, because the single greatest predictor of employee commitment is their relationships with their managers and praise doesn’t cost a thing.
+Business leaders need to drive engagement as part of their company’s culture, because the single greatest predictor of employee commitment is their relationships with their managers.
+And, remember, praise doesn’t cost a thing.

 Senior management also needs to drive employee engagement from the top down.
-A grass-roots engagement scheme that relies on employees to initiate has been proven to be ineffective – successful employee engagement comes from the top, down.
+A grass-roots engagement scheme that relies on employees to initiate has been proven to be ineffective; successful employee engagement comes from the senior management team.
+Implementing employee engagement initiatives ideas should be at the top of a leader's to-do list.

 Engaged employees understand the big picture and how they fit into it.
-A clearly communicated vision and statement of core values give employees a flag to rally around.
+If you’re wondering how to create a sense of belonging, you’ll find that a clearly communicated vision and statement of core values gives employees a flag to rally around.

 When staff feel a part of something bigger, they have an emotional stake in the success.
 This makes it more likely that they will remain committed and driven to deliver results.